rackerlabs/docs-developer-blog/_posts/2018-11-08-hyperion-smart-view-connections.md

 In most cases, you find all your connections under **Shared Connections**.

 If a data source is not listed under **Shared Connections**, you can use the *quick connect* feature in **Private Connections**.
-Type a URL in the drop down box and click **GO**.
+Type a URL in the drop-down box and click **GO**.

-If you have a connection that you use all the time, add it to the list of private connections and it will always be available in the dropdown list as an option.
+If you have a connection that you use all the time, add it to the list of private connections and it will always be available in the drop-down list as an option.
 Any URLs that you type are stored.
-When you click on a connection, you get a context sensitive list of key actions that can be performed on that connection.
+When you click on a connection, you get a context sensitive list of key actions that you can perform on that connection.

-Once you use a connection a few times, you can access that connection from the home panel by finding it in the **Recently Used** list.
+After you use a connection a few times, you can access that connection from the home panel by finding it in the **Recently Used** list.
 Most Recently Used (MRU) items are great for single-click access to your most common tasks, such as starting an ad-hoc analysis or opening a form.
-MRUs can be pinned so that they are always where you expect them to be.
+You can pin MRUs so that they are always where you expect them to be.

 ### Create shared connections